funkyheatmap/funkyheatmap/README.md

 [![R-CMD-check](https://github.com/dynverse/funkyheatmap/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/dynverse/funkyheatmap/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-Allows generating beautiful visualisations for benchmark data frames.
+Allows generating heatmap-like visualisations for benchmark data frames.
 Funky heatmaps can be fine-tuned by providing annotations of the columns and rows, which allows assigning multiple palettes or geometries or grouping rows and columns together in categories.